-Glad you asked.
-As a solar installation company that serves California, it’s a question we often get.
-There are many articles that give estimates for the nation as a whole; we thought to give a more specific answer to how many solar panels you need if you live in the state of California.
+Glad you asked!
+As a solar panels installation company based out of California, it’s a question that homeowners ask us very often.
+While many articles give estimates for the nation as a whole, we thought of providing a more specific answer to the number of solar panels you would need if you lived in the golden state of California.

 Estimates Based on National Averages

-Let’s start with some facts about the USA as a whole.
-First of all, the standard photovoltaic solar panel generates an average of 250 watts of power.
-Since the average US household consumes around 11,000 kilowatt-hours (kWh) per year, that home will need 28–34 solar panels on the roof to generate all the power it needs.
+Let’s start with understanding the US national average for the solar industry.
+Firstly, the standard photovoltaic solar panel generates an average of 250 watts.
+The average US household consumes around 10,649 kilowatt-hours (kWh) per year and about 849 kWh per month.
+Based on this estimation, your home will need 20-25 solar panels on the roof to generate all the power it needs.
 (A kilowatt-hour is how many kilowatts—units of 1,000 watts—are used in one hour.
 That’s the basis for how your utility company charges you).

 Estimates Based on California Averages

-Although Californian homes use less electricity, however, our spending is closer to the national average than our consumption is.
-That’s because of higher energy prices in the state, which, along with state government policies, create more incentive to go solar.
+Although Californian homes use lesser electricity, the spending is closer to the national average.
+That’s because of higher energy prices in the state, which, along with state government policies, create more reasons to go solar.
 Now here’s some good news.
-SouthWest Sun Solar uses 280-watt solar panels, a 12% improvement in power output over the standard.
+SouthWest Sun Solar uses 280-watt solar panels, and you can get a 12% improvement in power output over the standard.

 Calculating Your How Many Solar Panels for Your Home

-Now, these are only averages, not a guarantee.
-So if you want a more accurate figure, you can easily calculate your own power consumption.
-Here’s how to do it:
+Now, these are only averages, not accurate figures.
+So, if you want an error-free estimate, you can easily calculate based on your power consumption.
+Here’s how you can do it:

-- Check your total power consumption (kWh used) for the last year.
-This figure should be on your last December’s electric bill.
-If not, just call your utility company and they’ll give it to you.
+Check your total power consumption (kWh used) for the last year.
+This figure should be on your latest electricity bill.
+If not, call your utility company, and they’ll give it to you.

-- Divide each of those two results by 280, which is the wattage produced by one SouthWest Sun Solar panel.
+Divide the two results by 280, which is the wattage produced by one SouthWest Sun Solar panel.
 That should give you a more accurate range for the number of solar panels you’ll need for your home.